CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.3 Fileserver.md

 All storage resources of the file server SHOULD be cataloged, eg. Hard disks, flash memory, tape drives.
 In addition, it should be checked regularly whether the memory is still working as intended.
 In order to be able to react quickly in the event of bottlenecks, replacement storage tanks SHOULD be reserved.

-If a memory hierarchy (primary, secondary or tertiary memory) has been set up, (partially) automated memory management SHOULD be used.
+If a memory hierarchy (primary, secondary or tertiary memory) has been set up, a (partially) automated memory management SHOULD be used.
 If data is distributed automatically, it should be checked manually on a regular basis to see if it works correctly.

 Furthermore, the memories used SHOULD be included in the logging concept of the information network.
 The following events SHOULD at least be logged: